|HOME >> PRODUCTS >> MQTT.COOL|

 A single MQTT.Cool instance can connect to different MQTT brokers.
 For example, it might connect to both a Mosquitto instance and a HiveMQ instance and make these brokers available to the clients.
-If the same client needs to access both the brokers, it will be able to do it with a single physical connection to MQTT.Cool, because all the traffic is multiplexed over a single link for each client
+If the same client needs to access both the brokers, then it will be able to do it with a single physical connection to MQTT.Cool because all the traffic is multiplexed over a single link for each client.

 Scale Up Your MQTT Broker with Massive Fan-Out